anderspitman/awesome-tunneling/README.md

 * [ngrok 2.0](https://ngrok.com/) - Probably the gold standard and most popular.
 Closed source.
 Lots of features, including TLS and TCP tunnels.
 Doesn't require root to run client.
 * [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup) - Excellent free option.
 Nicely integrates tunneling with the rest of Cloudflare's products, which include DNS and auto HTTPS.
 Client [source code](https://github.com/cloudflare/cloudflared) is Apache 2.0 licensed and written in Golang.
+* [Beeceptor](https://beeceptor.com/) - Goes beyond tunneling.
+Beeceptor is a Rest API mocking and intercepting tool.
+It comes with a CLI that helps to authorize and link a port on localhost with a public endpoint with ease.
+You can view the live requests and send mocked response.
+It is written in JavaScript and works for all types of HTTP use-cases.
 * [Loophole](https://loophole.cloud/) - Offers end-to-end TLS encryption with the client automatically getting certs from Let's Encrypt.
 QR codes for URL sharing.
 Client is open source.
 Can serve a local directory over WebDAV.
 MIT License.
 Written in Go.
 * [localhost.run](https://localhost.run/) - Simple hosted SSH option.
 Supports custom domains for a cost.
 * [Packetriot](https://packetriot.com) - Comprehensive alternative to ngrok.
 HTTP Inspector, Let's Encrypt integration, doesn't require root and Linux repos for apt, yum and dnf.
 Enterprise licenses and self-hosted option.